hunterkemeny/KronaCash_Website/README.md

 # KronaCash_Website

-This website provides information on the v1.0 KronaCash app.
+This website provides information about the v1.0 KronaCash app.